kickscondor/fraidycat/README.md

 (Be aware that syncing may not work when using the extension in this way - it does in Chrome, though.)

+### Windows / Max / Linux Standalone

+To build the Electron app:

+    npm install
+    npm run electron

+A `dist` directory will contain the appropriate installers.

+(Syncing is not supported in the standalone apps yet.)

 ### License

 Fraidycat is distributed under the Blue Oak Model License 1.0.0.